vibhav7/miniproject/README.md

 # Mini Project
-Mini Project as a proof of concept for Frontend Developer at CleverX.
+Mini Project as a proof of concept for the role of **Frontend Developer at CleverX**.
 Please read the following document carefully and feel free to ask any questions on Angel List, in case you are confused about anything.

 **This repo contains a very minimalist API server for the frontend that you have to create.**